tomekceszke/gas-consumption-forecast/README.md

 Attempt to use Machine Learning to predict natural gas consumption for domestic needs like heating and cooking.
 As a training data I used my [historical values](data/data_month.txt).

-*Intentionally written in pure Matlab language, using only basic mathematics operations.*

 * Prediction method: Polynomial Regression
 * Learning algorithm: [Normal Equation](https://en.wikipedia.org/wiki/Linear_least_squares_(mathematics))

+## Note
+- *Written only for educational purposes.
+Not for production use.*
+- *Intentionally written in pure Matlab language, using only basic mathematics operations.*

 ### Models
 ![sample](doc/img/training_data_anf_hypothesis.PNG)